I use video as my primary form of journaling everyday life and I love it. It’s a creative outlet, plus a way to preserve priceless memories.

 It was one of those little things that I never wanted to forget.
 So I filmed it.
 In fact, every month I create a little family film of my girls.
 These little monthly films contain memories that I will treasure forever.

-In this lesson, I want to get right into the details of exactly what kind of equipment you’ll need to start filming your own videos.
-In case you missed it, be sure to check out the previous post I made on how to tell stories using video as well.
+In case you missed it, be sure to check out the previous lesson on how to tell stories using video as well.

 Here are the main topics that we will cover in this post: